owenwang05/owenwang05/README.md

 ## Hey!
 Nice to meet you! 👋

 I'm Owen, a Computer Engineering student @ UIUC.
-I am most interested in Machine Learning, Embedded Systems, Distributed Systems, and Parallel Programming.
+I am most interested in Machine Learning, Embedded Systems, Parallel Programming, and Robotics.
 My goal is to utilize these technologies to address relevant issues within society.

 ### Previous Experience 🌱
 - Embedded Systems Engineer Intern @ JACS Solutions
 - Project Lead @ Hydrologic
 - Electrical Team @ UIUC EV Concept

+### Currently Working On 👷
+- BitPredict - program that predicts the closing day price of bitcoin
+- SkimLit - program that classifies and summarizes abstracts
+- Study Buddy - web-app that allows students to connect with others to study

 Personal Website: [personal website](https://owenwang.netlify.app/)